|Cigdem Gunduz Demir|

 For the late assignments, 10 percent of the grade will be deducted per day after the assignment's due date.

-You may use one A4 cheat sheet for the final.
+The midterm date is December 4, class time.
+You may use one A4 cheat sheet for the midterm.
 You should prepare this cheat sheet by your handwriting.

 No photocopy is allowed.
 I will collect these cheat sheets with your exam papers.